David-OC/unacceptable_not_found/README.md

 # unacceptable_not_found
-This re-writes the command_not_found function in bash and zsh
+Re-writes the command_not_found handler in bash and zsh

 ##You must heed my INSTRUCTIONS!!!!!!!!

-Run the addsource.bash script to source the bash or zsh function when you login.
+Run the addsource.sh script with your preferred shell to source the handler when you login.

-Next time you login and run a command that cannot be found, you should be told that your input is unacceptable.
+Sound works by default on Mac OS X (tested on 10.10 & 10.11).
+Sound on Linux requires mpg123.

+To install on Debian/Ubuntu:

+sudo apt-get install mpg123

+For Fedora 22/23:

+sudo dnf install mpg123

-Results should be like the video below:
+Results should match the video below on either OS:

 https://youtu.be/gfChLvMZkG0